Call for Proposals

 Consent of Presenters.
 All participants listed in a proposal must give their consent to be part of the proposal prior to submission.
 It is the responsibility of the submitter to adhere to this rule for all individuals listed in the proposal.
 It is also the responsibility of the submitter to make sure participants are aware of the conference registration requirement (see above) prior to submitting.

 Scheduling Requests.
 The ILA does not take scheduling requests.
-If you submit to the conference, please be prepared to present at anytime from the start of the conference on 7 November through the conclusion on 10 November.
+If you submit to the conference, please be prepared to present at any time from the start of the conference on 15 October through the conclusion on 18 October.
 By submitting a proposal, submitters are confirming the availability of all presenting participants during the conference.

 Rule of Two.
-All presenters may only appear on up to two submissions as presenters and up to two submissions as chairs.
-People who violate this policy create a lot of extra work for reviewers and the conference team who then have to weed out their excess submissions.
+Individuals may appear on up to two submissions as a presenter.
+People who violate this policy create a lot of extra work for the conference team who have to weed out their excess submissions prior to the commencement of the review process.
 Please be considerate.